WASHINGTON -- Does anyone in politics dare talk up the economy? Apparently not.

 Even President Barack Obama, who would be eager to take credit for an economy on the mend, felt compelled to throw in a dampening caveat as he drew attention to the 288,000 jobs created in June, to the lower, 6.1 percent unemployment rate and to the fastest job growth since 1999.

 "As much progress as has been made, there are still folks out there who are struggling," he said Thursday.
-"We still have not seen as much increase in income and wages as we’d like to see.
-A lot of folks are still digging themselves out of challenges that arose out of the Great Recession."

 To be sure, there are real economic reasons to be wary, or at least not euphoric, over the most recent report.